madhup620/PMB_ML_PY/README.md

 # PMB_ML_PY
-Pedestrian detection, distance estimation using Python, OpenCV, Stereo camera You can use an input file or a direct camera (stereo / depth camera) connected to the system.
+Pedestrian detection, distance estimation using Python, OpenCV, Stereo camera.
+You can use an input file or a direct camera (stereo / depth camera) connected to the system.
 In my work, I have used an Intel realsense D435 camera.
 Algorithms: